WPChill/rsvp/readme.txt

 = 2.0.5 =
 * Fixed a problem where on some themes the JavaScript would stop working correctly on the front end.
+* Renamed to the Finnish translation to the more common locale code, thanks to Andres Gomez for this fix
+* Small text change to allow for localization, thanks to Henrik Palm for this fix

 = 2.0.4 =
 * Fixed a problem when exporting that the sprintf parameters wouldn't always match